Akira Yoshizawa: Technique

 Although Yoshizawa pioneered many different origami techniques, wet-folding is one of his most significant contributions.
 This technique involves slightly dampening the paper before making a fold.
 Wet-folding allows the paper to be manipulated more easily, resulting in finished origami models that have a rounder and more sculpted look.

 Wet-folding is most often used with thicker paper; normal origami paper is very thin and thus prone to tearing when using the wet-folding technique.
 Yoshizawa believed the process was the most important part.
-He was known to say that, "When you fold, the ritual and the act of creation is more important than the final result.
+He is credited as saying, "When you fold, the ritual and the act of creation is more important than the final result.
 When your hands are busy your heart is serene".

 Later years

 In March 1998, Yoshizawa was invited to exhibit his origami in the Carrousel du Louvre in France.
 Although he had previously disliked his contemporaries, he was not opposed to having his photo taken with them.
 Many of his patterns had been diagrammed by his professional rivals, which angered Yoshizawa when he was younger.
 However, as he had aged, he found that he now enjoyed the company of his peers.

 Yoshizawa died on 14 March 2005 in a hospital in Itabashi, Tokyo, of complications from pneumonia, on his 94th birthday.

 After his death, he was featured in Between the Folds, a documentary about origami that called him the father of modern, sculptural approaches to origami.